-After brushing off her mother’s concerns for her social life Diana opens the secret panel where she keeps her Wonder Woman costume, no spinning starburst that we’d get in the later Linda Carter series, and then William Dozier provides us with some very bizarre voice over narration (Note: He also provided the narration for the Adam West Batman series) that fills the audience in on just who this Wonder Woman is.
+After brushing off her mother’s concerns for her social life Diana opens the secret panel where she keeps her Wonder Woman costume, no spinning starburst that we’d get in the later Linda Carter series, and then William Dozier provides us with some very bizarre voice-over narration (Note: He also provided the narration for the Adam West Batman series) that fills the audience in on just who this Wonder Woman is.

 The quintessential difference between Dozier’s Batman and Dozier’s Wonder Woman is that Adam West played his version of Batman straight – the world around him was the thing that was off kilter – but this Wonder Woman is clearly the butt of the joke.
 She is henpecked by her mother for being single and even the narrator is taking shots at how she looks.
 Even stranger is that when she poses in front of the mirror her reflection is a totally different Wonder Woman, being played by Linda Harrison, whose figure is better and is wearing a costume that fits snugger.
 I’m not sure what kind of agenda Dozier was trying to pull her but I think it starts with Sex and ends with ist.

-We get about a full minute of Wonder Woman flirting with her reflection, preening and posing to the song “Oh, You Beautiful Doll” plays on the soundtrack, the whole thing is just cringe inducing.
+We get about a full minute of Wonder Woman flirting with her reflection, preening and posing to the song “Oh, You Beautiful Doll” plays on the soundtrack, the whole thing is just cringe-inducing.
 Wonder Woman is not supposed to be a vain ditz who somehow hasn’t managed to land a “man” in twenty-eight million years.
 The test pilot then ends with her stepping out of the window and stating, “Away, away you vision of enchantment.
 You’ve got a job to do.”
-So not only is this Wonder Woman vain she’s also refers to herself in the third person.
+So not only is this Wonder Woman vain she also refers to herself in the third person.
 I hope the Justice League has good medical benefits cause she’s going to need some therapy.

 This was the late 60s, Free Love and Women’s Lib were both exploding so there was no way audiences of the time were going to embrace an idiot heroine with a 50s sitcom mentality.
 The test pilot episode was never broadcast and the project was abandoned, for very obvious reasons, and now it remains but a strange and frightening footnote in Wonder Woman’s history.
-Check it out for yourself if you dare.